12 Collection of Classic Video Games Most Rare and Expensive

 Price Range: $ 14.000- $ 20,100

 Most copies of the game have been destroyed after the championship is over, but one of the employees Nintendo store multiple games and sold them to a man named Rob Walters at the Garage Sale in 2006.
-Rob bought some video games game is priced at $ 1,000.
+Rob bought some video games game are priced at $ 1,000.
 Rob Walters then resell it all at a price of $ 50,000.
-One of the games sold are Nintendo Campus Challenge.
+One of the games sold is Nintendo Campus Challenge.
 A short time later, the game appeared on the auction site eBay and sold for $ 20,100.